santiago-tapia/ros2_documentation/source/Tutorials/Intermediate/Async-Service/Async-Service-Main.rst

    Async-Service
    Tutorials/Async-Service

-Writing a service with an asyncronous client node
+Writing a service with an asynchronous client node
 ==================================================

 .. contents:: Table of Contents
    :depth: 2
    :local:

-**Goal:** Understanding asyncronism in the context of services.
+**Goal:** Understanding asynchronism in the context of services.

 **Tutorial level:** Intermediate